Waterloo-Aquadrone/aquadrone-core/README.md

 - It is strongly suggested that internal calculations within a ROS node are done in metric
 - Values in config files should be in metric where possible, but this is less essential
 - Any values/calculations that are not in metric should be clearly noted via comments or variable names

+## Development Environment
+Although the above process is needed for running the simulations using ROS and Gazebo, the actual code development can be done on whatever platform you want.
+I would recommend using Pycharm (you can get the professional version for free with a university email address).
+I would also recommend installing the [Hatchery](https://github.com/duckietown/hatchery) Pycharm plugin.